 This is why BAK-4 is considered a higher quality prism because it maintains its image quality throughout the day.

-Are BK-7 binoculars always worse in terms of image quality?
+Are Bak-4 binoculars always superior BK-7 in image quality?

 Many people wonder if they should avoid the BK-7 prism altogether.
 However, this entirely depends on what you want from your binoculars.
 If you want a pair of binoculars that have power till 8 times then you can go for a BK-7 prism if you don’t want to break the bank.